stealthBS/demo1-repo/README.md

 step : loophole. . .

 - first do logout (from all devices) - remember only 1 device // 1 time OTP only - - - -<no multiple ID login>
-- clean the cache files.
+- clean the cache files. / / / Then best uninstall & install the app
 - Then enter number and exchange OTP. . . . ( 1 time OTP only)

 -----